-Component Description (5) 4 USB Type-C power connector and ThunderboltTM ports (2) with HP Sleep and Charge Connect an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connect and charge most USB devices that have a Type-C connector, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer. - and - Connect a display device that has a USB Type-C connector, providing DisplayPort output.
-NOTE: Your computer may also support a Thunderbolt docking station.
+Component Description (1) 4 USB Type-C power connector and Thunderbolt port with HP Sleep and Charge Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connects and charges most USB devices that have a Type-C connector, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
+NOTE: Your computer may support a Thunderbolt $^{\mbox{\scriptsize M}}$ docking station.
 NOTE: Cables and/or adapters (purchased separately) may be required.
-(6) Ą Power connector Connects an AC adapter.
-(7) Battery light When AC power is connected: White: The battery charge is greater than 90 percent.
+(2) ss⋲Ð USB Type-C SuperSpeed port and DisplayPort When the computer is on, connects and charges most USB devices that have a Type-C connector, such as a cell phone, camera, activity tracker, or smartwatch, and provides highspeed data transfer.
+NOTE: Cables and/or adapters (purchased separately) may be required. - and - Connects a DisplayPort device that has a USB Type-C connector, providing display output.
+(3) Battery light When AC power is connected: • White: The battery charge is greater than 90 percent.
 Amber: The battery charge is from 0 to 90 percent.
 Off: The battery is not charging.
 When AC power is disconnected (battery not charging): Blinking amber: The battery has reached a low battery level.
-When the battery has reached a critical battery level, the battery light begins blinking rapidly.
+When the battery has reached a critical battery level the battery light begins blinking rapidly.
 Off: The battery is not charging.